Stitch Diagrams for two Tapestry (Needlepoint) Stitches

 So called because of the woven effect on the back.

-It is best for any large areas of colour, as it does not distort the canvas and gives a more even finish.
+It is best for any large areas of colour, as it does not distort the canvas as much as other stitches and gives a more even finish.

 |Continental Tent Stitch